garryod/graph-federation/docs/how-tos/add-subgraph-schema.md

 To update the deployed supergraph schema, we should create a Pull Request to the [`graph-federation` repository](https://github.com/DiamondLightSource/graph-federation/) with the desired subgraph schema and relevant configuration changes.

-### GitHub Applications
+### GitHub CI

 A [GitHub App](https://docs.github.com/en/apps/creating-github-apps/about-creating-github-apps/about-creating-github-apps) can be created in order to act as a bot account capable of pushing to branches and creating Pull Requests from the GitHub actions of another repository.
+The [`diamondlightsource/graph-federation/workflows/update`] action can be used to perform the necessary schema composition, branch update, and pull request generation.

 !!! tip